wu4ngg/wu4ngg/README.md

 ![Vue.js](https://img.shields.io/badge/vuejs-%2335495e.svg?style=for-the-badge&logo=vuedotjs&logoColor=%234FC08D)\
 ![](https://komarev.com/ghpvc/?username=wu4ngg&color=green)

 I am a passionate programmer with experiences with Javascript, Typescript and Python.
-One my of strengths is Front-end and UI/UX Related stuff but I can also do Back-end too.
+One my of strengths is Front-end and UI/UX related stuff but I can also do Back-end too.
 I like technology, mainly with smartphones and computer and I kinda am a perfectionist when it comes to UI design (make your icons smaller goddammit).
 ### Front-end Enthusiast (but I think I'm transitioning to Full-stack)
 Vietnamese 🇻🇳 / Saigoneer 🏙️\
 🏢 Front-end Intern @ Coqnit Pte Ltd\